Davos 2023: CEOs buzz about ChatGPT-style AI at World Economic Forum

 Executives have floated wide-ranging applications for the nascent technology, from use as a programming assistant to a step forward in the global race for AI and military supremacy.

-Conference goers with a major stake in the tech's development include Microsoft Corp, whose chief executive, Satya Nadella, is taking the stage at Davos Tuesday and Wednesday.
+Conference goers with a major stake in the development of the technology include Microsoft Corp, whose chief executive, Satya Nadella, said the tech's progress has not been linear.

+AI capabilities will "completely transform" all of Microsoft's products, he said in an on-stage interview with the Wall Street Journal.

 Later on Tuesday, the political sphere gets to weigh in on the craze.
 French politician Jean-Noël Barrot planned to join a panel discussion with a Sony Group Corp executive on the technology's impact.